All posts by Glen Jackman

 Beeke’s view is rooted in the Puritan concept of the “Family of God.”
 He looks at 1 Timothy 5:1-2, which instructs men to treat “older women as mothers” and “younger women as sisters, with all purity.”

 • The View on Work: Beeke emphasizes Modesty and Gravity.
-In a working environment, a woman should be respected for her “godly industry,” but both parties must maintain a “holy reserve” to ensure that the “sweetness of the saints” does not turn into the “bitterness of scandal.” (see Romans 13:14: But put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof.
+In a working church environment, a woman should be respected for her “godly industry,” but the author warns that both parties (man and woman) must maintain a “holy reserve” to ensure that the “sweetness of the saints” does not turn into the “bitterness of scandal.”
+He advocates that a woman working alongside a man outside the home or church adds the additional peril of the temptation of adultery, as evidenced in life.
+See Romans 13:14: But put ye on the Lord Jesus Christ, and make not provision for the flesh, to fulfil the lusts thereof.

 3. General Reformed View: The “Billy Graham Rule” (The Hedge)